wmcbrine/PDCurses/IMPLEMNT.md

 The non-portable functionality of reset_prog_mode() is handled here -- whatever's not done in _restore_mode().
-In current ports: In OS/2, this sets the keyboard to binary mode; in Win32, it enables or disables the mouse pointer to match the saved mode; in others it does nothing.
+In current ports: In OS/2, this sets the keyboard to binary mode; in Windows conosle, it enables or disables the mouse pointer to match the saved mode; in others it does nothing.

 ### void PDC_reset_shell_mode(void);

 The same thing, for reset_shell_mode().
-In OS/2 and Win32, it restores the default console mode; in others it does nothing.
+In OS/2 and Windows console, it restores the default console mode; in others it does nothing.

 ### int PDC_resize_screen(int nlines, int ncols);